Last updated: 18 December, 3pm

 However, if the individual concerned continues to refuse to comply or if you feel unsafe or unsure about approaching them, you can report any breaches of health and safety guidance to the University and appropriate action will be taken:

-- If you can identify a student (such as by providing a name or address), and wish to make a formal report about them to be handled under the University’s Non-academic Misconduct Policy, you can contact the Student Conduct Officer at email@example.com or by calling 01334 464107.
-Please be aware that formal reports cannot be made anonymously.
+- If the individual involved is a student and you can identify them (such as by providing a name or address), and wish to make a formal report about their conduct, you can contact the Student Conduct Officer at firstname.lastname@example.org or by calling +44 (0)1334 464107.

-- If you wish to discuss general student behaviour or concerns, you can contact the Covid Helpdesk on firstname.lastname@example.org or by calling 01334 464146.
+- If you are a member of the public and wish to discuss general student behaviour or concerns, you can contact Lesley Caldwell, Community Engagement and Social Responsibility Officer at email@example.com or by calling +44 (0)1335 46 2551.

 Dealing with Covid cases

 Testing stations are run on a UK-wide basis.
-Even at the St Andrews walk-in centre, the tests are processed through the UK laboratory facilities, not the local ones.
+Even at the St Andrews walk-in centre (which requires appointments in advance), the tests are processed through the UK laboratory facilities, not the local ones.

-People are notified directly by the laboratory if they have tested positive and will be advised to self-isolate.
+People are notified of their results either way directly by the laboratory.
+If they have tested positive they will be advised to self-isolate.
 The laboratory will also contact the local Health Protection Fife Team, who are responsible for tracking contacts to halt the spread of the disease.

 The University’s Covid Helpdesk and Covid Rapid Response Team support Health Protection Fife and their Contact Tracers by assembling information about potential contacts and providing initial advice to students and staff.